lithekod/agenda-bot/README.md

 A bot to help the board with their meeting agenda and meeting reminders.

+## Features

+- `!add item` adds an item to the agenda.
+Confirmation is sent in both Slack and Discord.
+- `!agenda` prints the current agenda and who added each item.
+- `!clear` clears the agenda.
+- `!help` prints a short help message.

+See the TODO for feature ideas.
+Proper features and bugs are tracked using Github issues.

 ## Requirements

 The binary itself depends on OpenSSL, as well as the usual suspects (glibc):